 3.19 Porches are not a particularly traditional feature of Peak District buildings.
 Cottages and even larger dwellings rarely had them, the only concession to the climate being a projecting stone hood over the front door on buildings dating from the 18th century onwards.
 Some farmhouses, however, do have original porches.
 These are invariably of stone with a gabled roof at right angles to the house front.
 More usually, porches were added as later features.
 In the 19th century, and particularly in the south of the National Park, they were sometimes constructed of timber - either open-fronted with lattice sides or enclosed and partially glazed.

-38 (left above) Traditional stone hoods over entrances.
-39 (right above) Open fronted stone porch with ridged roof.
+- 41: Traditional stone hoods over entrances. - 42: Open fronted stone porch with ridged roof.

-40 (left above) Enclosed, ridge roofed stone porch located on gable 41 (right above) Traditional timber trellis porch with ridged Roof [PHOTO TO BE RETAKEN]
+- 43: Enclosed, ridge roofed stone porch located on gable - 44: Traditional timber trellis porch with ridged Roof [PHOTO TO BE RETAKEN]